 Next, we’ll explore what drives this engagement and how consumer behaviour is changing in the social media landscape.

-What drives social media usage and engagement in the UK?
+What drives social media engagement and usage in the UK?

 • The top reason for social media usage among UK users is keeping in touch with friends and family.
 Nearly half of all active users cite this as the main motivation, highlighting that social networks support building relationships and maintaining local connections.